atsmacode/aye-poker/documentation/TASKS.md

     * 30/03/25 Logging to var/log/dev.log setup
 3. Do we need to use DB transactions?
 4. NPM warnings, ignore/fix
-5. Migrations always re-run, implement rollbacks/already-done, custom or package?
-6. Can I use a simple config array map like in Mezzio?
+5. Can I use a simple config array map like in Mezzio?
-7. Why did I decide to pass $rows into an array in Model? [$rows]
+6. Why did I decide to pass $rows into an array in Model? [$rows]

 # Bugs